ColetteThomson/famous-quotes-quiz/README.md

 * [GitHub](https://github.com/) - hosting site for storage of source code for the website and [Git Pages](https://pages.github.com/) for the deployment of the website.
 * [Git](https://git-scm.com/) - used as version control software to commit and push code to a GitHub repository where all source code is located.
 * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - these are built in developer tools used to inspect page elements (eg. responsive design); debug issues; and test different CSS styling options; and the Lighthouse Report.
+* [tinyjpg](https://tinyjpg.com/) - used for compression of .jpg images to allow for faster web page loading times.
+* [Pexels](https://www.pexels.com/) - selection of images for Quizz-Pro website.
+* [ami.responsivedesign](http://ami.responsivedesign.is/) - used to generate Mockup of Quizz-Pro Website.

 ## Testing
 * Testing will be performed to check for back-end functionality (Javascript), as well as visual effects and website layout (html and css).